-In order to emphasise high-impact events during forecast evaluation, a seemingly intuitive ap-145 proach would be to only evaluate the forecasts issued when such an event occurs; more generally, 146 to assign a higher weight to outcomes corresponding to higher impacts.
-However, Gneiting and 147 Ranjan (2011) demonstrate that if proper scoring rules are weighted by a function that depends on 148 the observed outcome, then the score is generally rendered improper.
-For example, if evaluation is 149 restricted to instances where high-impact events occur, then the forecaster is encouraged to always 150 predict that such an event will occur, even though such a forecast is uninformative in practice (Lerch 151 et al. 2017).
-152
+In order to emphasise high-impact events during forecast evaluation, a seemingly intuitive approach would be to only evaluate the forecasts issued when such an event occurs; more generally, to assign a higher weight to outcomes corresponding to higher impacts.
+However, Gneiting and Ranjan (2011) demonstrate that if proper scoring rules are weighted by a function that depends on the observed outcome, then the score is generally rendered improper.
+For example, if evaluation is restricted to instances where high-impact events occur, then the forecaster is encouraged to always predict that such an event will occur, even though such a forecast is uninformative in practice (Lerch et al., 2017).